wewantthefunk/viper-mf/README.md

 Converted Python files are put in the converted/ folder.
 The cobol_variable.py file is copied from the dependencies/ folder to the converted/ folder.

+For unit tests of all examples in this repository, navigate to the unittest folder and execute the test_all.sh script.
+This will delete ALL python files from the converted folder and convert all of the .cbl files in the examples folder and execute each of the converted files.

 ## Challenges

 * Hierarchical variable structure of COBOL.
 Some variables aren't real variables, they are concatenations of other (sub) variables.
 This presented a challenge.
 * REDEFINES variables in COBOL.
 See above, then add on more complexity.
 * Arrays in COBOL.
 See above and add even more complexity.
 * Error handling.
 COBOL doesn't have error handling, such as try/catch.
 So there is no error handling added by the converter.
+There is an error handling command in CICS.
+(CICS commands will eventually be converted)
 * Quotes for literals MUST be single quotes (') in the COBOL program.
 Double quotes are not processed as literals.

 ## What's Next?